D7: Species supporting ecosystem functions

 Trend description for D7ii

-The overall declines shown in D7i mask the trends of the individual species within the index, 43% of which have become less widespread, 16% of which have become more widespread and 42% of which have shown little or no change since the index began in 1980.
-Over the short term (between 2014 and 2019), 48% of species have become less widespread, 27% have become less widespread and 25% have shown little or no change.
+The long-term decline in the overall distribution of pollinators in the UK shown in D7i masks the trends of the individual species within the index, 42% of which have become less widespread, 39% of which have shown little or no change and 19% of which have become more widespread since the index began in 1980.
+Over the short term (between 2017 and 2022) results for the individual species trends are more balanced, with 37% of species becoming less widespread, 24% showing little or no change and 39% becoming more widespread in the latest 5 years for which data are currently available.

 Assessment of change